ChapatteMateo/ADACADABRA/index.md

 This dataset contains precious information concerning eating habits as it is one of the only studies with such a big scale, containing both geo-location and nutritional information.

 This raised our interest and made us wonder.
 Have you ever heard sentences like _"Healthy eating is a privilege of the rich"_?
-Well with this Tesco dataset we had the chance to bring further checkings to this kind of claim and check the more general assumption **"Do wealthier populations buy healthier food?"**
+Well with the Tesco dataset we have the chance to bring further checkings to this kind of claim and bring some element of answer to the more general assumption **"Do wealthier populations buy healthier food?"**

-In order to answer this general interrogation, we came up with the following more precise questions:
+In order to answer this interrogation, we came up with the following questions:
  - At MSOA level in Greater London, are there major differences in eating habits depending on the wealth level?
  - Is there evidence of social class difference in eating habits?
  - Do wealthier MSOA areas buy food that could be judged healthier?